ClaudioESSilva/claudioessilva.github.io/content/post/2020-05-28-replicate-permissions-to-new-login-user-with-dbatools.md

 $permissionsFileNewLoginUser = "D:\temp\NewLoginUser.sql"

 # Because -replace takes a regular expression, we need to escape the '\' when dealing with windows logins

 $existingLoginUserToSearch = $existingLoginUser -replace '\\', '\\'

 # Export the login and its server-roles, server-level and database-level permissions

 Export-DbaLogin -SqlInstance $sqlInstance -Login $existingLoginUser -FilePath $permissionsFileLogin

 # Export the user from every database and its permissions at database-roles and object level

 Export-DbaUser -SqlInstance $sqlInstance -User $existingLoginUser -FilePath $permissionsFileUser

 # Replaces:

+# Replaces:

+# 1 - Replace the login/username by the new one# Replaces:

 # 1 - Replace the login/username by the new one
-# 2 - Replace SID (to prevent duplicate ones) by nothing/empty
 ((Get-Content $permissionsFileLogin, $permissionsFileUser -Raw) -replace ($existingLoginUserToSearch, $newloginuser)) -Replace '(, SID[^,]*)', ' ' | Set-content $permissionsFileNewLoginUser
 ```
 And then, you can open the new script `NewLoginUser.sql`, check and execute it on the instance.